 In other words, development is designed to make you better able to serve others, and not just yourself.
 If you only use it to make more money, or just to heal yourself so you can live a selfish life, you will be much less likely to succeed.
 Also, you have missed an opportunity.

 The mineral magnesium.
 Magnesium is called the bright and shining mineral in development.
 In part this name is given because magnesium is required for more enzymes than any other mineral, and no other mineral can substitute for it in many of the body’s most critical enzymes.

-Once again, the world’s brightest teachers have emphasized the importance of others in our lives, that we are all held together by human relationships, which in fact are our saviors, in a sense, as they give us opportunities to serve, be served, and to love.
+Once again, the world’s brightest teachers have emphasized the importance of others in our lives, that we are all held together by human relationships, which in fact are our saviors, in a sense, as they give us opportunities to serve and to love.
 For details, read Magnesium.